 National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Commerce.

-Mail or fax written comments about this extension or the proposed rule to Michael L. Grable.
+Mail or fax written comments about this proposed rule to Michael L. Grable.
 The mailing address is: Michael L. Grable, Chief, Financial Services Division, National Marine Fisheries Service, 1315 East-West Highway, Silver Spring, MD 20910-3282.
 The fax number is (301) 713-1306.
 NMFS will not accept e-mail or internet comments.

 If a comment involves any aspect of the proposed rule's collection of information requirements, send the comment both to Michael L. Grable and to the National Oceanic and Atmospheric Administration Desk Officer, Office of Information and Regulatory Affairs, Office of Management and Budget, Washington, D.C.
 20503.
 Anyone may obtain, from Michael L. Grable, the Environmental Assessment, Regulatory Impact Review, and Initial Regulatory Flexibility Analysis for this proposed rule.

 Anyone wishing to contact the Restricted Access Management Program (which issues crab species fishing licenses) may do so at this address: Restricted Access Management Program, National Marine Fisheries Service, P.O.
-Box 21668, Juneau AK 99802-1668.
+Box 21668, Juneau Alaska 99802-1668.
 The fax number is (907) 586-7354.Start Further Info

 FOR FURTHER INFORMATION CONTACT: